 “The original series so deftly captured both drama and comedy, and that made it very appealing to a broad audience,” Cindy Holland, Netflix vice president of original content, said in a 2016 statement.
 “The current creative team’s reimagining of the series for Netflix is sure to appeal to both fans who fondly remember the original and to … a new generation of enthusiasts around the world.”

 The original Lost in Space series premiered in 1965 and ran for three seasons on CBS.
 Created by Irwin Allen, the series earned a pair of Emmy Award nominations during its original run.
-A new version of the show was later commissioned by The WB network in 2003 but never picked up for a full-season order.
-A live-action feature was also released in 1998 starring William Hurt, Matt LeBlanc, and Gary Oldman, and while it was just a modest success at the box office, it’s recognized as the film that finally knocked Titanic out of the top spot after its 15-week run.
+A new version of the show was later commissioned by The WB network in 2003 but was never picked up for a full-season order.
+A live-action feature was also released in 1998 starring William Hurt, Matt LeBlanc, and Gary Oldman, and while it was just a modest success at the box office, it was the film that finally knocked Titanic out of the top spot after its 15-week run.

 Updated on March 6: Added first full trailer.

 - More danger, Will Robinson: Netflix renews ‘Lost in Space’ for a second season

 - ‘The Predator’ movie: Here’s everything we know so far